nishit130/Personal-blog/_posts/2021-06-28-gsoc-project-update.md

 ---

-This is a weekly update on my GSoC project.
+This is a weekly update of my GSoC project.

 ### Week 1